-But just because we aren’t able to physically be with each other outside of our household, doesn’t mean we have to partake alone.
+But just because we aren’t able to physically be with each other outside of our household (or small group depending on restrictions) doesn’t mean we have to partake alone.
 Also, I’m not saying you can’t partake alone – I’m saying it loses its power and significance when we avoid coming together as a group of believers.

 So, have a ZOOM call, join an online service or FaceTime with a friend.
-There’s no reason why we can’t experience Good Friday with others this year.
+There’s no reason why we can’t experience Good Friday with others during the pandemic.

 I should also say – this shouldn’t be limited to Good Friday.
 We should come together and connect on a regular basis to remember and reflect on our faith.